An Optimal Plank Theorem: Introduction

 for all $k$. \end{theorem}

-Jiang and Polyanskii \cite{JP2017} solved this conjecture for an arbitrary collection of zones (not necessarily having all the same width).
-They used the classic machinery to solve plank problems: a discrete optimization as in the classic proof of Bang's lemma \cite{BG51} followed by an additional innovative inductive argument.
-The purpose of this paper is to give a new proof of Fejes Tóth's zone conjecture \cite{FT1973} using a completely different method: Inverse Eigenvectors.
-We also give a different poof of the classical plank problem for Hilbert spaces showing that they are an effective method to tackle a variety of plank problems.
+Jiang and Polyanskii \cite{JP2017} solved this conjecture for arbitrary collection of zones (not necessarily having all the same width).
+They used the classic machinery to solve plank problems: a discrete optimization as in the proof of Bang's lemma \cite{BG51} followed by an additional innovative inductive argument.
+The purpose of this paper is to give a new proof of Fejes T\'oth's zone conjecture \cite{FT1973} using a completely different method: inverse eigenvectors.

-Inverse eigenvectors allow us to transfer a pure geometrical problem to the study of the extremal behavior of a certain class of functions.
+Inverse eigenvectors allow us to transfer a pure geometrical problem to the study of the extremal behaviour of certain class of functions.
 In the case of the complex plank problem, these are complex polynomials.
-In the case of Fejes Tóth's zone conjecture and the classic plank problem, these are trigonometric polynomials.
+In the case of Fejes T\'oth's conjecture, these are trigonometric polynomials.

-The basic strategy in the proof of Theorem \ref{mainthm} is the strategy followed by Ball in the proof the complex plank problem, but there is a fundamental difference.
-The main ingredient of the proof of Theorem \ref{complexplank} has no analogue in the real case.
-In \cite{B01}, Ball studies the behaviour of a complex polynomial locally around $1$ and, with the aid of the maximum modulus principle, manages to jump away from $1$ to a point in the unit disk where this polynomial has large absolute value.
-In contrast, the proof of Theorem \ref{mainthm} relies on the extremal properties of trigonometric polynomials to produce this jump.

-For rest of the discussion, we shall work with the following rescaled version of Theorem \ref{mainthm} which will suit our purposes better.
-We also assume that $n\geq 2$ so as to eliminate from the discussion the trivial case when $n = 1$.